 Ex-Pakistani middle-order batsman, Muhammad Azhar Khan was born on September 7, 1955, at Gujranwala.
-He played one Test match for Pakistan against Australia at Lahore in March 1980 batted at No 9.
-Unfortunately, he could get only 14 runs in the solitary inning before Ray Bright clean bowled him.
+Azhar played one Test match for Pakistan against Australia at Lahore in March 1980 batted at No 9.
+Unfortunately, he could get only 14 runs in the solitary inning before Ray Bright clean-bowled him.
 He also took the wicket of Allan Border in the 2nd inning stumped by Javed Miandad.

-Azhar Khan was capable right-arm off-spinner, as 122 first-class wickets on his credit.
+Azhar Khan was a capable right-arm off-spinner, with 122 first-class wickets on his credit.
 Right now he is a match referee in domestic cricket in Pakistan.
-He has a significant first-class career, by scoring 7,733 runs at 37.53 in 159 matches.
+He has a significant first-class career, scoring 7,733 runs at 37.53 in 159 matches.
 He made 16 hundred, 42 fifties, and 111 catches.
-In the bowling department, he took 122 wickets at 25.62 with career-best 6 for 34 including 4 times five wickets haul.
+In the bowling department, he took 122 wickets at 25.62 with a career-best 6 for 34 including 4 times five wickets haul.